jupyter/docker-stacks/README.md

 ## Jupyter Notebook Deprecation Notice

-Following [Jupyter Notebook notice](https://github.com/jupyter/notebook#notice), JupyterLab is now the default for all of the Jupyter Docker stack images.
+Following [Jupyter Notebook notice](https://github.com/jupyter/notebook#notice), JupyterLab is now the default for all the Jupyter Docker stack images.
 It is still possible to switch back to Jupyter Notebook (or to launch a different startup command).
 You can achieve this by passing the environment variable `DOCKER_STACKS_JUPYTER_CMD=notebook` (or any other valid `jupyter` subcommand) at container startup, more information is available in the [documentation](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/common.html#alternative-commands).